 Clinical Trial Basics

 Clinical trials make up a large proportion of the prostate cancer research that is currently ongoing.
-Clinical trials also provide support for the development and mass production of new and effective treatment options.
-Clinical trials may also provide support for using already approved treatments in new ways and for different conditions.
-They can assess drugs, different procedures, and more, but require human subject participation.
+They also provide support for the development and mass production of new and effective treatment options as well as support the use of already approved treatments in new ways and for different conditions.
+Clinical trials can assess drugs, different procedures, and more, but require human subject participation.
 However, it is important to note that the journey from a treatment idea to its use on humans is a very long and structured one.

 It can often take 10-15 years or more to get a drug down the “pipeline” and into consumers’ hands, with human subjects only entering near the middle or end of the process.
 Of course, before humans are involved, many qualifications and safety tests need to be completed.
 Currently, there are around 90 phase III and over 400 phase I and II prostate cancer-related clinical trials ongoing in North America and Europe, which include thousands of men with prostate cancer.1